Overall Best Pick: A2 Hosting

 - Support for an unlimited number of websites

-All in all, the only disadvantage here is the limited scaling capabilities that come with shared hosting.
-Otherwise, A2 Hosting provides a favorable balance between Node.js Hosting performance and pricing.
+Not that much though.
+Besides, that’s an acceptable compromise since A2 Hosting provides a favorable balance between Node.js Hosting performance and pricing.

 HostScore.net tracks A2 Hosting uptime and speed consistently (see chart below).
 You can learn more about A2 Hosting performance here.